 - At lakes and ponds, make sure to check the water’s depth before swimming.

 The Massachusetts personal injury lawyers at Breakstone, White & Gluck have over 100 years combined experience representing those who have been injured by negligence or wrongdoing, including in premises liability accidents and swimming pool accidents.
-If you or a loved one has been injured, contact us today for a free legal consultation at 800-379-1244 or 617-723-7676.
+If you or a loved one has been injured, contact us today for a free legal consultation at 800-379-1244.
 You can also use our contact form.